ake0507/ake0507/README.md

 ### 👀 About Me
 - 🚀 I love building **scalable mobile applications** and **user-friendly interfaces**.
 - 💡 Always exploring **new technologies** and **frameworks** to enhance development.
 - 🎯 Focused on **clean code, performance, and great user experiences**.
+- UI designer
+- virtual assistant

 ---